RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 1 - Cluster Architecture, Installation, & Configuration/README.md

 - Deployments provides us the capabilities to upgrade underlying instances simultaneously using roalingupdates undo changes and pods, resume changes as required.

+#### Services:

+- Services helps us connect application together with other applications or users.

+  #### Services types:

+  - NodePort: Helps us by mapping port on the node to the port on the pod.
+  - ClusterIP:
+  - LoadBalancer: